-The criminal defense lawyers at Meyer Van Severen, S.C. defend mistreating an animal cases.
+The criminal defense lawyers at Van Severen Law Office defend mistreating an animal cases.
 Animal abuse charges are serious.
 Frequently they attract the attention of the media.
 And along with that attention from the media certainly comes negative attention from friends, family, and professional contacts.

-At Meyer Van Severen, S.C., our criminal defense lawyers are specialist.
+At Van Severen Law Office, our criminal defense lawyers are specialist.
 We focus 100% of our professional time defending criminal charges.
 Whether you’re charged with an animal abuse case, or any kind of other criminal charge, we can help you.
 We regularly fight for individuals facing the most difficult situations of their entire life.

 Finally, there’s only one way we can begin to fight your case.
 And that’s by calling us.
 We certainly answer phone calls 24/7, and we want to speak with you about your case.
 Contact us at (414) 270-0202.

 Section 951.02 of the Wisconsin Statutes prohibits mistreating animals.
 The law indicates:

 No person may treat any animal, whether belonging to the person or another, in a cruel manner.
 This section does not prohibit normal and accepted veterinary practices.

 Section 951.18(1) of the Wisconsin Statutes provides penalties for mistreating animals:

 Any person violating section 951.02, … is subject to a Class C forfeiture.
 Any person who violates any of these provisions within 3 years after a humane officer issues an abatement order under s.
 173.11 prohibiting the violation of that provision is subject to a Class A forfeiture.
 Any person who intentionally or negligently violates any of those sections is guilty of a Class A misdemeanor.